ego-errante/mini-cdm/docs/ARCHITECTURE.md

 ## System Overview

-Mini-DCM is a decentralized marketplace for confidential data analytics built on three core principles:
+Mini-CDM is a decentralized marketplace for confidential data analytics built on three core principles:

 1. **Privacy-First**: All computations use Fully Homomorphic Encryption (FHE)
 2. **Trustless**: Cryptographic proofs ensure data integrity